 - 1 This product is intended for use in nonresidential areas only.
-Use in residential areas may cause electromagnetic interference. - 2 Emissions which exceed the levels required by this standard may occur when this equipment is connected to a test object. - 3 To ensure compliance with the EMC standards listed here, high quality shielded interface cables should be used. - The increase in trace noise while subjected to the test field (3 V/m over the frequency ranges of 80 MHz to 1 GHz and 1.4 GHz to 2.0 GHz, with 80% amplitude modulation at 1 kHz) and (1 V/m over the frequency range of 2.0 GHz to 2.7 GHz, with 80% amplitude modulation at 1 kHz) is not to exceed two major divisions peak-to-peak.
-Ambient conducted fields may induce triggering when the trigger threshold is offset less than one major division from channel reference. - 5 The increase in trace noise while subjected to the test field (3 V rms over the frequency range of 150 kHz to 80 MHz, with 80% amplitude modulation at 1 kHz) is not to exceed one major division peak-to-peak.
-Ambient

-- conducted fields may induce triggering when the trigger threshold is offset less than 0.5 major divisions from channel reference. - Performance Criterion C applied at the 70%/25 cycle Voltage-Dip and the 0%/250 cycle Voltage-Interruption test levels (IEC 61000-4-11).
+Use in residential areas may cause electromagnetic interference. - 2 Emissions which exceed the levels required by this standard may occur when this equipment is connected to a test object. - 3 To ensure compliance with the EMC standards listed here, high quality shielded interface cables should be used. - 4 The instrument will exhibit ≤ 1.0 division waveform displacement and ≤ 2.0 division increase in peak-to-peak noise when subjected to radiated interference per IEC 61000-4-3. - 5 The instrument will exhibit ≤ 0.5 division waveform displacement and ≤ 1.0 division increase in peak-to-peak noise when subjected to conducted interference per IEC 61000-4-6. - 6 Performance Criterion C applied at the 70%/25 cycle Voltage-Dip and the 0%/250 cycle Voltage-Interruption test levels (IEC 61000-4-11).
+If the instrument powers down upon a voltage dip or interruption, it will take longer than ten seconds to return to the previous operating state.